acoli-repo/AURIS/guidelines/draft/excerpt-ref/coreference-excerpt.md

 - If a markable is not a referring expression, annotate it with an empty index (`_`) and annotate the type of non-reference.
 - If a markable refers to two (or more) distinct, previously mentioned discourse refents ("group reference"), create a new index for the group, followed by `\>` and the comma-separated indices of all discourse referents.
 Assign it the reference type `GROUP`.

-Use the `COMMENT` column to annotate ambiguity and provide comments as needed.
-If you need to come back to a passage to confirm your annotation, put that into comment, as well.

 For every referent, after annotating discourse referent index and referentiality, annotate information status.
 In the spreadsheet, this is partially automated, but need to be confirmed.

-## 4.3 Coreference (`COREF`)
+## 2.3 Coreference (`COREF`)

 For annotating coreference, use user-defined abbreviation/mnemnonic/tag that indicates which referent a referring expression refers to, or `_` if the expression is not referential.

-> Note: The discourse referent tag, or "index", is an abbreviation that a user should chose at the first mention of the referent.
-Chains of antecedents and anaphors should all have the same index.

-> Note: In this document, we use numerical indexes for presentational reasons.
-In annotation, create abbreviations/mnemnonics as you see fit.
-Numerical indices are discouraged in actual annotation.
+> Note: Create abbreviations/mnemnonics as you see fit.
+If annotating *on paper*, a suitable means of annotation is with numerical indices.
+In this document, we also use numerical indexes for presentational reasons.
+Numerical indices are discouraged for annotation on the computer.

-### 4.3.1 Substitution Test
+### 2.3.1 Substitution Test

 A replacement test can be used to check whether a referential expression e belongs to a chain k: If it is true for every noun s (noun, proper noun) in k, that the replacement of e by s changes the interpretation of the text is not changed, then e belongs to chain k and a coreference relation to the last element of the chain is to be annotated.